Adam has a master's degree in history.

 The modern women's movement in the United States occurred in two major waves.
 The first wave of the feminist movement took place between 1880 and 1930 and included major influences, such as Emma Goldman, Margaret Sanger, Jane Addams and Carrie Chapman Catt.
 The major achievement of the period was securing the right to suffrage via the Nineteenth Amendment in 1920.
 However, the movement for liberty and equality suffered, and ultimately collapsed, following the Great Depression and the Second World War.

 After a brief period of inertia, the women's movement gained momentum with the onset of the 1960s.
 Betty Friedan's book, The Feminine Mystique, helped pave the way for the new phase of women's liberation.
 President John F. Kennedy organized the Presidential Commission on the Status of Women, which helped usher in change such as the Equal Pay Act of 1963, making wage discrimination a federal crime, and the end of gender discrimination in the federal workplace.
 Moreover, women were included in the Civil Rights Act of 1964 when gender discrimination was outlawed in addition to race discrimination.
+However, it was not until the late 1960s-1970s that women of color were factored into the issue of feminism and women's rights.

 As a result, three major campaigns formed during the decade to create what became known as the second wave of feminism.
 These campaigns were represented by individuals within the following classifications: liberal feminism, radical feminism and conservative feminism.
 These groups clashed throughout the 1960s and early 1970s over the roles and rights of women in society, and the movement eventually came to a climax over the Equal Rights Amendment.
 Let's take a look at those involved in the movement.